 Short-term Care: Facilitates Functional Improvement

-This is a measure of the percentage of short-term stay residents who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Some would argue this is a reliable measure of a nursing home's rehabilitation services.
+This tells you the percentage of short-term stay residents that saw functional improvements, such as with activities of daily living.

 Scores for Muncie, IN